RunestoneInteractive/thinkcspy/_sources/Selection/Exercises.rst

                     testEqual(is_odd(1), True)
                     testEqual(is_odd(0), False)

     #.

+        .. tabbed:: q8

+            .. tab:: Question

+                Write a fruitful function called ``pick_activity`` to help you pick an activity to engage in based on the current weather.
+It has two parameters, one for how hot it is and one for how wet it is.
+If it is hot and wet, it should tell you to watch Netflix.
+If it hot and dry, it should tell you to go swimming.
+If it is cold and wet, it should tell you to paint.
+If it is cold and dry, it should tell you to go to a cafe and read.
+Use the ``elif`` construct.

+                .. activecode:: ex_6_8

+            .. tab:: Answer

+                .. activecode:: q8_question

+                    def pick_activity(temp, damp):
+                        if temp == "hot" and damp == "wet": message = "Watch Netflix"
+                        elif temp == "hot" and damp == "dry": message = "Go swimming"
+                        elif temp == "cold" and damp == "wet": message = "Paint!"
+                        elif temp == "cold" and damp == "dry": message = "Got to a cafe and read"
+                        else:
+                            message = "Invalid input.
+Enter hot or cold, wet or dry." return message

+                    def main():
+                        print(pick_activity("hot", "wet"))

+                    if __name__ == "__main__":
+                        main()

-Write a function ``is_rightangled`` which, given the length of three sides of a triangle,
-        will determine whether the triangle is right-angled.
+    #.
+Write a function ``is_rightangled`` which, given the length of three sides of a triangle, will determine whether the triangle is right-angled.
 Assume that the third argument to the function is always the longest side.
 It will return ``True`` if the triangle is right-angled, or ``False`` otherwise.

         Hint: floating point arithmetic is not always exactly accurate, so it is not safe to test floating point numbers for equality.
-        If a good programmer wants to know whether ``x`` is equal or close enough to ``y``, they would probably code it up as
+If a good programmer wants to know whether ``x`` is equal or close enough to ``y``, they would probably code it up using the ``abs()`` function like so:

         .. sourcecode:: python

           if  abs(x - y) < 0.001:      # if x is approximately equal to y
               ...

-        .. activecode:: ex_6_10
+        .. activecode:: ex_6_9
             :nocodelens:

             from test import testEqual